John Moulder-Brown

-John Moulder-Brown (born 3 June 1953) is an English actor of television and film, known for his appearances in the films Deep End, First Love, Ludwig and The House That Screamed.
+John Moulder-Brown (born 3 June 1953) is an English actor, known for his appearances in the films The House That Screamed (1969), Deep End (1970), First Love (1970) and Ludwig (1973).

 Biography

 Moulder-Brown was born in London and began his acting career as a child.
 In 1982, he acted in George Bernard Shaw's play, Man and Superman, at the Theatre Royal Haymarket in London, alongside Peter O'Toole, Lisa Harrow, James Grout, Michael Byrne, Robert Beatty and Joyce Carey.
 His next stage appearance was in the play The Table of the Two Horsemen at the Greenwich Theatre, seven years later.

 Moulder-Brown founded The Academy of Creative Training, a drama school in Brighton, Sussex, in 1997.